Animax India: Original format

 From 15 August 2006, Animax entirely shut down its Hindi feed but kept its English one, since it changed its target audience to the ages 15–24 group.

 In 2007, the network would begin airing live-action content like Tech Max, Game Max, Animax Press Play, Imagination and Speak Out and movies like Spider-Man 2, Kung Fu Hustle and Hellboy.

-On 1 January 2008, Animax South Asia merged with Animax Asia's but had separate feed for india.
+On 1 January 2008, Animax South Asia merged with Animax Asia's but had a separate feed for India.
+Animax became the first channel to simulcast Tears to Tiara on April 6, 2009, Animax also aired Korean entertainment shows like Live Power Music, Pretty Boys & Girls and Comedy Boot Camp in Korean audio with English subtitles.

 Animax India rebranded its logo along with Singapore on 4 May 2010.
-Animax became the first channel to simulcast Tears to Tiara on April 6, 2009, Animax also aired Korean entertainment shows like Live Power Music, Pretty Boys & Girls and Comedy Boot Camp in Korean audio with English subtitles.

 Animax added American reality shows to their list with the premiere of Scare Tactics.
 Animax also simulcasted the yearly Video Game Awards hosted by Spike TV.

 With the premiere of Nura: Rise of the Yokai Clan, Animax stopped dubbing anime and started airing them in Japanese audio with English subtitles instead.
 However, Animax continued to dub a few anime shows like the second season of The Melancholy of Haruhi Suzumiya.
 Animax continued to simulcast all the shows aired on AXN, its sister channel.
 The Shows Ghost Adventures, Chuck and Fear Itself were originally aired on AXN India.
 In 2012, the channel stopped airing such shows and reverted to its old logo, focusing only on anime.
 Moreover, all DTH providers in India delisted Animax as the channel couldn't pay carriage fees.
 Animax made its way back into the DTH networks in 2016 with its addition on Tata Sky at LCN 686.